Montenegro votes in tense election testing long-ruling party

 About one third of Montenegro's 620,000 people declare themselves as Serbs, which makes relations with Serbia and the Serbian Orthodox Church a highly sensitive issue.

-The third-placed in pre-election surveys has been “Peace is our nation" group that comprises more moderate parties seeking middle ground in the Montenegrin political dispute.
+Third-placed in pre-election surveys has been the “Peace is our nation" group that comprises more moderate parties seeking middle ground in the Montenegrin political dispute.

 Several other smaller parties and those run by ethnic minorities are also in the race that is being held amid the new coronavirus outbreak.